adobe/coral-spectrum/coralui-guide/manual/architecture.md

 * [PopperJS](https://popper.js.org/) to manager poppers

-## Upgrade to CoralUI (4.x)
+## Upgrade to Coral Spectrum

 ### Custom Elements v1

-3.x relies on Custom Elements v0 which is an outdated spec which won't be implemented natively in major browsers.
+CoralUI 3.x relies on Custom Elements v0 which is an outdated spec which won't be implemented natively in major browsers.
-V0 was a [Google-only proposed specification](https://www.w3.org/TR/2016/WD-custom-elements-20160226/) while Custom Elements v1 is a WHATWG Web Standard adopted by all major browser vendors.
+V0 was a [Google-only proposed specification](https://www.w3.org/TR/2016/WD-custom-elements-20160226/) while Coral Spectrum relies on Custom Elements v1 which is a WHATWG Web Standard adopted by all major browser vendors.

 A major change in v1 is that component initialization is now done in an ES6 class constructor.
 The list of [Requirements for custom element constructors](http://w3c.github.io/webcomponents/spec/custom/#custom-element-conformance)